 2- All the prophets of God submitted to Almighty God and called their people to submit to the One and only God.
 The only true religion as far as God is concerned (after discarding the labels) is Submission to God (Islam).

-"Neither the Jews nor the Christians will approve of you unless you follow their 'millat' (creed)."
+Neither the Jews nor the Nazarenes (Christians) will approve of you unless you follow their 'millat' (creed).
 2:120

-In this light, Islam is not the religion of the Quran alone, nor is the religion brought by the prophet Muhammad.
+In this light, Islam is not the religion of the Quran alone, nor is the religion brought by the Prophet Muhammad.
 It is written in the Quran that Islam (Submission to God), is as old as Abraham (22:78), and that all the practises of Islam were first given to Abraham and his sons long before Muhammad was born.

-"He has legislated for you of the religion what He has instructed for Noah and what We inspired to you and what we instructed for Abraham, Moses, and Jesus: "You shall establish the religion and be not divided therein."
+He has legislated for you of the religion what He has instructed for Noah.
+What We inspired to you, and what We instructed for Abraham, Moses and Jesus, is that you should establish the religion and do not be divided therein.
 42:13

-"Abraham was neither a Jew, nor a Christian; but he was a monotheist Muslim (submitter).
-He was not one of the Mushrikeen (those who set up partners with God)."
+Abraham was neither a Jew, nor a Nazarene (Christian); but he was a monotheist Muslim.
+He was not one of the mushrikeen. (those who set up partners with God).
 3:67

 "You shall have no other gods besides Me" (Exodus 20:3)

-"You shall worship the Lord your God. and Him only you shall serve" (Luke 4:8)
+"You shall worship the Lord your God, and Him only you shall serve" (Luke 4:8)

-"Say, 'My Salat, my worship practices, my life and my death, are all devoted to God, the Lord of the worlds.
+Say, "My Salat, my worship practices, my life and my death, are all devoted to God, the Lord of the worlds.
 He has no partner.
-This is what I was commanded with, and I am the first to submit.' " 6:162-163
+This is what I was commanded with, and I am the first to submit."
+6:162-163

-Within the religion of Islam, God decreed specific rituals and practices designed to teach man to worship his Lord.
+Within the religion of Islam, God decreed specific rituals and practices designed to teach man how to worship his Lord.
 These acts (Prayer, pilgrimage, etc.) were first taught to Abraham:

-"We made them (Abraham and his sons) leaders who guide by Our command and We inspired them to work good deeds, to observe the Salat and to give the Zakat."
+We made them (Abraham and his sons) leaders who guide by Our command and We inspired them to work good deeds, to observe the Salat and to give the Zakat.
 21:73

 Millions of Muslims today believe that it was Muhammad who taught them how to pray and conduct their other rituals.
 This belief is erroneous since it violates the truth of the Quran.
 In the Quran we read: